 Chimney stacks

-Repair category 1
+Repair category -

-Notes General weathering was noted to the roughcast.
+Notes Not Applicable.

 Roofing including roof space

 Repair category 2

-Notes Moss growth was noted to the roof covering.
+Notes Typical weathering is evident to tilework, which appears original, and there is an accumulation of moss growth in places.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.

 Rainwater fittings

 Repair category 1

 Notes Staining was noted and the gutters should be monitored for leaks.

-•